monkeytypegame/monkeytype/CONTRIBUTING.md

 If you are not a developer and wish to contribute themes, new languages or quotes, having a text editor will make the process *much* easier.
 A popular and relativly light-weight editor is the free and open source [Visual Studio Code](https://code.visualstudio.com/) or VS Code for short from Microsoft.
 Once you have downloaded the binary for your operating system, run the installer and follow the prompts.
 You will be given some options, but enabling them is just preference.
 Once you have VS Code installed, you are ready to start contributing.

 #### Prerequisite - Git
 Git is optional, but is one thing that is highly recommended.
 Monkeytype used the Git source control management system for its version control.
 Without Git, you will be limited to using GitHub's basic online editor for making commits, or will need to make changes and copy-paste them into GitHub.
 You also won't be able to create save points in your code that you can revert back to (`git revert [commit hash]`)Using Git allows you to make that process more seemless.
 Assuming you don't have experience with using a command line, I suggest installing [Sourcetree](https://www.sourcetreeapp.com/).
 You will be able to utilize the power of Git without needing to remember any cryptic commands.
+Note that using Git from the a Git client won't give you access to its full functionality.
 Once you have downloaded Sourcetree, run the installer.
 If you don't have Git installed and get the option to installed it in the Sourcetree installer, install it.
 Once you have completed that, you are one step closer to contributing your change.

 #### Prerequisite - NodeJS
 Note that this section only covers the installation of NodeJS